top of page

 Aaron Galligan-Stierle

 Aaron Galligan-Stierle's Workshop: "Bring Yourself to your Auditions: But Aren't I already myself?"
 Aaron Galligan-Stierle (Head of MT at Slippery Rock University and Broadway actor) will breakdown the concept that we hear over and over for college auditions: "Just Be Yourself."
 He will offer tips and tricks for what that really means and how to share your authentic truth and artistry in your college auditions.
+No maximum on participants.
 Students should have EITHER a short song with tracks or monologue to work on in the workshop.

 puamcsru.jpg